 From The Ground Up

 For businesses just taking off or looking to start in a new location, creating green commercial structures can be an excellent way to shrink environmental impact and to create energy-efficient workplaces.
+It might be a bit of an investment — just like preparing to sell a house — but the end result will be well worth it.
 The right building materials and methods can reduce construction waste and limit how much ends up in landfills, while also creating an energy-efficient structure.

 Recently, modular offices and buildings have become a popular choice among those seeking to create environmentally-friendly spaces.
 Modular constructions reduce energy consumption during the building process by around 67% and reduce energy costs later on for occupants.
 However, this is not always a viable choice for every business, as it usually only applies to companies seeking a new physical location.

 Another way that many businesses could reduce their carbon footprint and create a more energy-efficient workplace is by changing the way inventory is kept and how many resources are directed towards that inventory.
 The digital era has changed the way many people shop for common items, such as clothing.
 For example, as of August 2017, women’s apparel was the number one top-selling item on the internet.
 Consumers now expect that these items will be delivered in record time straight to their doorstep.

 However, this desire for immediate delivery creates an issue for green businesses; storing and shipping large amounts of products creates a significant amount of waste and pollution.
 Instead, companies could consider using digital methods to help reduce the amount of items that need to be at the ready at a given time.
 Processing orders more efficiently through digital means can be an effective long-term strategy when it comes to decreasing emissions.